 - Once you retire, use HSA funds to pay for qualified medical expenses.

-- Keep good records of all qualified medical expenses you incur prior to retirement, to claim during retirement.
+- Keep good records of all qualified medical expenses you incur before you retire and claim them during retirement.

-The first three steps are simple enough, and effective.
+The first three steps are simple enough and effective as well.
 But with some planning and a little recordkeeping, you can make it even better.
 The key to getting the most out of your HSA is knowing that there is no time limit for when you can claim medical expenses.

 According to the IRS, “An account beneficiary may defer to later taxable years distributions from HSAs to pay or reimburse qualified medical expenses incurred in the current year as long as the expenses were incurred after the HSA was established.”

 In other words, once you open an HSA, any qualified medical expenses can be claimed at any time, even years into the future.
-With good records, the amount of qualified medical expenses you incur now and going forward, can be withdrawn tax-free from your HSA in retirement.
-Since that money is reimbursing qualified expenses you already paid for, you can use it for whatever you want.
+With good records, the amount of qualified medical expenses you incur now and in the future can be withdrawn tax-free from your HSA in retirement.
+That money is reimbursing qualified expenses you already paid for; you can use it for whatever you want.

 For example, suppose you are 40 and have a $3,000 eye surgery that qualifies for a tax-free distribution from your HSA.
-If you maintain records verifying the amount of the surgery, you can withdraw that $3,000 any time—whether you’re 40, 50, 60, or any other age, as long as you established the HSA prior to the procedure, and the procedure wasn’t otherwise reimbursed.
+If you maintain records verifying the amount of the surgery, you can withdraw that $3,000 any time—whether you’re 40, 60, or any other age—as long as you established the HSA before the procedure, and the procedure wasn’t otherwise reimbursed.

 Once you reach 65, you’ll no longer be subject to the 20% penalty on withdrawals taken for non-qualified expenses.

 So which should you choose, a 401(k) or an HSA?
-Fortunately, you don’t have to choose, you can save in both.
-Consider the following when determining how to allocate your savings to each plan:
+Fortunately, you don’t have to choose—you can save with both.

-- If you need easy access to savings specifically for medical expenses, then saving in an HSA should be a priority.
-401(k)s may allow hardship withdrawals to pay for some medical expenses, but the rules are much more stringent and income taxes apply.
+If you need easy access to savings specifically for medical expenses, saving in an HSA should be a priority.
+401(k)s may allow hardship withdrawals to pay for some medical expenses, but the rules are much more stringent, and income taxes apply.

-- If you’re in a position to max out your retirement contributions, saving in both plans is a no-brainer.
-But if you only max your HSA each year, it would likely be inadequate to fully fund your retirement.
-So, you’d want to supplement it with a 401(k) which has significantly higher contribution limits.
+If you’re in a position to max out your retirement contributions, it makes sense to save in both plans.
+But if you only max your HSA each year, it would likely be inadequate to fund your retirement fully.
+So, you’d want to supplement it with a 401(k), which has significantly higher contribution limits.

-- If you only have one available to you, choose that.
+If you only have one available to you, choose the one offered.
 Not everyone qualifies to contribute to an HSA, and you may not work for an employer that provides a 401(k).